-Screening Elements
+Screening Elements:

 - The medical record must provide documentation of the completion of all four of the following tests/measurements:

-- (1) BMI,
+- BMI

-- (2) Blood Pressure,
+- o Blood Pressure

-- (3) Blood Glucose, and
+- Blood Glucose

-- (4) Lipid Panel (which includes total cholesterol, triglycerides, high-density lipoprotein, and low-density lipoprotein)
+- o Lipid Panel

-Criteria for the Screening
+Criteria for the Screening:

-- Screenings must have been completed at least once in the 12 months prior to the patient's date of discharge. - Screenings can be conducted either at the reporting facility or another facility for which records are available to the reporting facility. - The presence/absence of each screening element is determined by identifying the documentation of numeric lab results and vitals in the medical record reviewed.
+- Screenings can be conducted either at the reporting facility or another facility for which records are available to the reporting facility. - The completion of each screening element is determined by identifying the documentation of at least one numeric result in the medical record reviewed. - The report date for the screening must be within the 12 months prior to the patient's date of discharge.